Table of contents

 Mortgage critical illness insurance

-With critical illness insurance, if you have cancer, heart attack, or stroke, the insurance company pays a lump sum benefit to the lender to apply to the outstanding mortgage balance.
+With mortgage critical illness insurance, if you are diagnosed with a life-threatening condition such as cancer, a heart attack, or a stroke, the insurance company pays a lump sum benefit.
+This benefit is applied directly to the outstanding mortgage balance with the lender.

 Similar to mortgage disability insurance, there is a maximum benefit that you can get under mortgage life insurance and critical illness insurance.
 So read the fine print to make sure you have enough insurance coverage to pay off the outstanding mortgage balance.